Kingwl/proposal-string-trim-characters/README.md

 As you can see.
 For the both solution, there's no idea about what does it doing when you see it, You have to pay attention on it to understand it.

-And for the regex version, there's might also performance issue as [TypeScript's implementations said](https://github.com/microsoft/TypeScript/blob/main/src/compiler/core.ts#L2330-L2344): [jsbench](https://jsbench.me/gjkoxld4au/1).
+And for the regex version, there's might also performance issue as [TypeScript's implementations](https://github.com/microsoft/TypeScript/blob/main/src/compiler/core.ts#L2330-L2344): [jsbench](https://jsbench.me/gjkoxld4au/1).

 That's why we need this proposal.
 It's will add some **semantic** and **convenience** way to `clearly representing the operation i want`.
 And as a possible bonus, it also reduces the amount of very poorly performing code we write.